 Prior to admission, an applicant whose primary language is not English must demonstrate English language proficiency requirements.

-In most programs, you can take courses first and enrol in the certificate later.
-You can apply for credit for those courses that you have successfully completed and which meet the current certificate requirements.
-However, as programs are subject to change, we recommend you apply for admission to the certificate as early as possible.
+In most programs, you can take courses first and enrol later.
+You can apply for credit for those courses that you have successfully completed and which meet the current certificate or diploma requirements.
+However, as programs are subject to change, we recommend you apply for admission as early as possible.
 Once you are admitted, you can be confident that you have locked in the requirements leading to your graduation.

 Understanding YOUR Certificate requirements

-Certificate requirements are the requirements that a new student must follow to graduate.
-Because certificate programs are reviewed and updated on a regular basis, the requirements listed here may be different from previous or future years.
-For you to successfully complete a certificate program, you must meet the requirements that are 'locked in' and noted on your student record when you are admitted to the program.
-Once you have been admitted — to be sure you are always choosing courses that can be credited toward your certificate — it is best to view the requirements outlined in your personal record.
+Certificate and diploma requirements are the requirements that a new student must follow to graduate.
+Because programs are reviewed and updated on a regular basis, the requirements listed here may be different from previous or future years.
+For you to successfully complete a program, you must meet the requirements that are 'locked in' and noted on your student record when you are admitted.
+Once you have been admitted — to be sure you are always choosing courses that can be credited toward your certificate or diploma — it is best to view the requirements outlined in your personal record.